hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 # Unresolved questions

 [unresolved]: #unresolved-questions
-1. Should keys with `REM_KEY` be allowed to remove keys with `ADMIN` authorization or should keys with `ADMIN` be removable by keys with `ADMIN` authorization?
+- Should keys with `REM_KEY` be allowed to remove keys with `ADMIN` authorization or should keys with `ADMIN` be removable by keys with `ADMIN` authorization?
-1. Implementing more flexible authorization like 2 of the 5 keys have to agree to add a new key.
+- Implementing more flexible authorization like 2 of the 5 keys have to agree to add a new key.
-1. Should keys with `MOD_KEY` be allowed to change authorizations of a key with `ADMIN` authorization?
+- Should keys with `MOD_KEY` be allowed to change authorizations of a key with `ADMIN` authorization?
 Do we need an authorization called `ADMIN` that is distinct from `ADMIN` and immune to such actions?
-1. Should `pay` be introduced as an endpoint as anyone with `MOD_EP` authorization can make himself receive payments?
+- Should `pay` be introduced as an endpoint as anyone with `MOD_EP` authorization can make himself receive payments?
+- Should authorization for adding or removing tags be done per tag?
+That might mean that the values of all possible tags has to specified at the time of creation of the DID unless we have authorizations to support creation of new tags.